FH-Inway/d365fo.tools.wikirepo/How-To-Install-Nuget.md

 [[images/howtos/Invoke-D365InstallNuget.gif]]

 ## **Closing comments**
-In this how to we showed you how to install the latest nuget on your machine.
+In this how to we showed you how to install the latest NuGet on your machine.
 By using the `Invoke-D365InstallNuget` cmdlet, you also updated the path for the module where to look for nuget.exe.
 If you just want to update the path for the nuget.exe, you can look into the `Set-D365NugetPath` cmdlet.